Raspberry Island, which is one of 22 islands in Lake Superior off the northernmost tip of Wisconsin, is a fascinating and wonderful place.

-Unless you’re interested in ice hiking, snowshoeing, and dog sled races, the best time to visit the Apostle Islands is in July and August when the weather is warm and the water welcoming.
+Unless you’re interested in ice hiking, snowshoeing, and dog sled races, the best time to visit the Apostle Islands is in July and August.
+The weather is warm then, and the water welcoming.

 Start your visit at the Apostle Islands National Lakeshore Visitor Center in Bayfield, WI., which is open daily from the end of May until the beginning of September, 8:00 a.m. to 6 p.m., daily from early September to end of October, 8:00 a.m. to 4:30 p.m., and Mondays-Fridays only 8:00 a.m. to 4:30 p.m. during the winter.

 If you don’t have your own boat, the Apostle Islands Cruise Service (www.apostleisland.com; 1-800-323-7619) is authorized by the National Park Service to bring visitors to Raspberry Island.
-They offer a Raspberry Island Keeper’s Tour from mid-June to September 1st, which leaves daily from the dock in Bayfield, WI, depending on the weather and the number of passengers signed up (tickets cost $40 for adults and $24 for children, and there is an additional Park Service Interpretive fee of $3 for individuals, $8 for families if you choose to tour the lighthouse).
-Call ahead and reserve a space.
+They offer a Raspberry Island Keeper’s Tour from mid-June to September 1st.
+Leaves daily from the dock in Bayfield, WI, depending on the weather and the number of passengers.
+Tickets cost $40 for adults and $24 for children, and there is an additional Park Service Interpretive fee of $3 for individuals, $8 for families if you choose to tour the lighthouse.
+Call ahead to reserve a space.
 Passengers hoping to visit the island in early fall to go bird watching may find passage available though inclement weather and choppy water sometimes keeps the boats from running.

 Lodging is available on Madeline Island and in Bayfield, on the mainland.
 On Madeline Island, try the no frills Island Inn (852 Main Street, La Point, WI; 715-747-2000), located next door to the Madeline Island Historic Museum, less than a block from the ferry.
 In Bayfield, get into the lighthouse spirit by staying in the guest suite above the Bayfield Coffee House (39 South Broad Street, Bayfield; 715-779-9900; http://www.bayfieldcountycoffee.com/lodging-new.html), which is decorated in a lighthouse motif.